 The CAEN Lab Software Environment (CLSE) is the desktop computing experience for students using CAEN computers.

-(WORKING COPY) The CAEN Lab Software Environment (CLSE) is the desktop computing experience for students using CAEN computers.
 It is available for Microsoft Windows and Red Hat Enterprise Linux on dual-boot computers, and is designed to enable ease of use and enhance productivity for Michigan Engineering students performing coursework and academic research.
 The software library bundled with the CLSE includes a large set of engineering-specific applications covering a wide range of disciplines, as well as software for general productivity.

 Computers running the CLSE are available via remote access and many on-campus locations, including CAEN student computer labs, learning centers, and departmental instructional labs.
 They are also available in campus-wide locations such as the Duderstadt Center, the Wilson Student Team Project Center, and certain U-M residence halls.

-Students use their regular U-M uniqname and UMICH password to log into the CLSE.
+Students use their regular U-M uniqname and UMICH password to log into the CLSE in CAEN computer labs.
 This is the same username/password combination that is used to access many other campus services, such as Wolverine Access and MWireless.
 Logging into CAEN remote access services also requires the use of Duo Two-Factor Authentication (2FA).